AI-Enabled Shadow Technologies Catalyzing Age-Inclusive Healthcare Workspaces

 Aging Workforce

-Reducing Workforce Strain to retain jobs longer
+Reducing workforce strain to retain jobs longer

 Labour Shortages

-Unregulated Tech Use
+Unregulated Technology Use

 -